 For deeper wrinkles, scarring, or other texture, a CO2 laser might be right for you.
-Book now in the form below.
+Read more below or start a chat with Synerchi staff at the bottom right of this page.

 What is the CO2 Laser?